scaleoutsystems/fedn/examples/splitlearning_diabetes/readme.rst

 In order to change the split learning model architecture, you need to modify two files:
 The *model.py* file to change the client-side model, and the *splitlearningagg.py* file in the *combiner* folder to change the server-side model.

+Update the *data.py* file if you want to change the dataset.